dax2367/stateCapitalsGame/README.md

 Feedback:
 If correct congratulations! message appears w/happy sound.
 If incorrect a message appears with the correct answer and an unhappy sound.
-The students running score along with their average is displayed so they can track their success.
+The student's running score along with their average is displayed so they can track their success.